Accelergy-Project/accelergy-table-based-plug-ins/README.md

 - The installation installs a command ```accelergyTables``` to your system.

-## Try the provided example set of tables
+## Try the provided example set of table templates
+#### Populate the provided table templates (can skip if don't want to add more data to templates)
+At least one row of example filled cells are provided in the templates.
+Populate the cells with your own data.
+Run ```pip install .``` to reinstall the updated data files

 #### Add root
 Add the root to the provided set of tables by running ```accelergyTables```.